xpack/xmake-js/doc/cli/xmake-test.md

 ## Description

-### When started in xPack root

-The command enumerates all subfolders in {{ xPackRoot }}/{{ package.directories.test | default 'test' }} that have an `xtest.json` and runs either all tests or only the named tests.
+This command identifies the tests by enumerating all listed folders, down to depth, that have an `xmake-test.json` file.

-Each profile creates a subfolder named `build/test-name-target-toolchain-profile`.
+Each profile creates a subfolder in the CWD, named `build/test-name-target-toolchain-profile`, where `name` is the test name.

+Each profile is build and the result is executed.

 If multiple names are defined for target/toolchain/profile, a matrix of tests is constructed.

-All names must be letters & digits only.
+All names must be letters, dash, or digits.
+When used to create paths, case is not significative and all letters are converted to lowercase.

+When started in an xPack root folder (a valid `package.json` file is present), if no explicit folders are given, the default folder is `{{ package.directories.test | default 'test' }}`.